Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks: Blockchain Enabled SIR Model for Misinformation Propagation

-{\bf Theorem 1.} The PMF of $T_k$, denoted as $P(T_k=s)$, is the sum of the probabilities of the joint events that (1) a total of $(j+k)$ blocks being mined; and (2) dishonest miners mining the $(j+k)$-th block, resulting in their chain outnumbering honest miners' chain for the first time by $k$ blocks, where $j=0,1,\cdots $:
+\begin{thm} The PMF of misinformation propagation time, denoted as $P(T_m=t)$, is the sum of the probabilities of the joint events that (1) a total of $(j+b)$ blocks being mined; and (2) miners mining the $(j+b)$-th block, resulting in their chain outnumbering the other miners' chain for the first time by $b$ blocks, where $j\in \mathbb{N} $: